flarelabs-net/vite-plugin-cloudflare/README.md

 > [!NOTE]
 > When using the Cloudflare Vite plugin, the Worker config (e.g. `wrangler.toml`) that you provide is the input configuration file.
 > A separate output `wrangler.json` file is created when you run `vite build`.
-> This output file is a snapshot of your configuration at the time of the build that is been modified to reference your build artifacts.
+> This output file is a snapshot of your configuration at the time of the build and is modified to reference your build artifacts.
-> It is the configuration used for preview and deployment.
+> It is the configuration that is used for preview and deployment.

 #### Run the development server

 Run `npm run dev` to verify that your application is working as expected.

-For a purely front-end application, you could now proceed to build (`npm run build`), preview (`npm run preview`) and deploy (`npm run wrangler deploy`) your application.
+For a purely front-end application, you could now proceed to build (`npm run build`), preview (`npm run preview`) and deploy (`npm exec wrangler deploy`) your application.
 We're going to go a step further, however, and add an API Worker.

 ### Add an API Worker